 Royal parents were so naive.
-Leaving the nation or empire to two or more heirs never ended well, unless the parents considered deadly sibling rivalries to be the best way to cement their legacy.
-Historical sibling rivalries had a way of sorting themselves out following a pretty predictable formula - one body gets buried, the other gets a crown on its head.
+Leaving the nation or empire for a family of heirs to fight over has never ended well, unless the parents considered deadly sibling rivalries to be the best way to cement their legacy.
+Historical sibling rivalries had a way of sorting themselves out following a pretty predictable formula - one body gets buried, the other gets a crown.
 It was so commonplace for the offspring of a sultan, king, or emperor to kill each other, that Sultan Mehmet III had 19 of his brothers killed because his grandfather had legislated it so.
 The following list of siblings murdering one another for power is as chilling in its contents as it is in its acceptability by historical peoples.

 Sultan Mehmet III Killed All Of His 19 Brothers

 In perhaps the largest serial fratricide in human history, the killing of all Mehmet III’s brothers in 1595 was actually mandated by a national policy.
 The Ottoman Empire had been brought to its knees by brotherly wars for the throne when Mehmet II was sultan.
 Henceforth, according to a mandate that Mehmet II instated upon his succession of power, all brothers to the Sultan were locked up.
 Then, as soon as the Sultan produced his first male heir, the siblings were strangled with a silk cord and buried with their father.
 Mehmet III’s successor Ahmed I, a much sweeter fellow, did away with this practice of brotherly mass slaying in favor of life imprisonment for his masculine siblings.